stresearch/machine-gen-twitter/README.md

 ### Mixed Timelines

 Mixed timelines contain a mix of human and machine generated tweets.
 To generate a timeline of lenght `N` with `K` machine generated tweets.
-We first sample `N-K` human generated tweets from `DATASET` (conditioned on same user if that info is available) and then concetanate them with a sample of `K` machine generated tweets from an NLG `NLG_NAME` trained on `DATASET`.
+- We first sample `N-K` human generated tweets from `DATASET` (conditioned on same user if that info is available)
+- Then concetanate them with a sample of `K` machine generated tweets from an NLG `NLG_NAME` trained on `DATASET`.
 Note human generated tweets are alwways before machine generated tweets.